pdurbin/dvn-vagrant/readme.md

 ## Using this git repo to create your own DVN VM

-From a terminal, type the following commands but please not that `vagrant up` will take a while, especially the first time you run it.
+From a terminal, type the following commands.

+(Please note that `vagrant up` will take a while, especially the first time you run it.)

     git clone https://github.com/pdurbin/dvn-vagrant.git
     cd dvn-vagrant